 Learn the Highways' Nicknames

 If you’re coming from a city or country that refers to roadways by numbers and cardinal directions (ex.
 I-35 North), you might be in for a rude awakening.
 Most of the major highways in Houston have nicknames, and sometimes those names differ, depending on what part of the freeway you are referring to.
-It can be very confusing, especially when the name includes a cardinal direction.
-“Eastbound South Loop West” is a real thing.
+It can get confusing — especially when the name includes a cardinal direction.
+“Eastbound South Loop West” is a real thing here in Houston.

 Here’s a quick reference guide: